timothyherger6/Univ-of-Michigan-Coursera-Python/README.md

 # Univ-of-Michigan-Coursera-Python

-Python Code from from Courses completed on University of Michigan Coursera
+Python Code from Courses completed on University of Michigan Coursera

 These courses cover: